hackerspacesg/hackerspace.sg/content/location/index.md

 We do have a printer inside HSG but it kind of sucks.

+## Postal services

+The closest postbox is at Jalan Besar Community Centre, along Jellicoe Road.
+There is another one at Lavender MRT, outside MRT station entrance A, near the taxi stand.

+Postage can be bought at the SAM machine at Lavender MRT on the concourse level, near the DBS ATM.
+The closest Post Office is at Crawford, Beach Road, near the Army Market and Golden Mile Food Centre.

 ## Sports

 ### Running track

-Just south of the space there is a lovely broadwalk to the Marina Bay Sands Helix bridge.
+Just south of the space there is an awesome broadwalk to the Marina Bay Sands Helix bridge.
 Approx 7km there and back!

 ### Table tennis